Visiting the Historic Stirling Castle in Scotland

 The castle is really incredible.
 It is very well preserved and it’s obviously not of a cohesive design, but you can see the layers of building and history, which is quite fascinating.
 It’s also partly furnished as it would have been when Mary Queen of Scots and the King James’ would have lived there, and there are also people in costume.
 In one of the chambers, you can also see a Unicorn in Captivity tapestry.
 If you like medieval art, you’d recognise these unicorn tapestries.
 They originals are at the Metropolitan Museum of Art as well as the Cluny Museum in Paris.
 These reconstructions are an estimate of what King James V had in the castle during his lifetime.
 You can see in the photos that the design of the rooms is very colorful and extravagant as it would have appeared in the 16th century.

 Make sure to look up because a large part of Stirling Castle’s design is actually on the ceiling.
 The castle ceiling has what are called the “Stirling Heads.”
 These are carved historic figures that were completed in the 1540s – another restorative touch to make the castle feel as it did centuries ago.

 You also want to be sure to check out the informative exhibitions they have.
-There’s actually some pretty cool forensic information and they have a tonne of artefacts that date back to the 14-16th centuries, which you can find off of the gardens.
-There’s also a complete set of royal portraits carved in wood (the original Stirling Heads) that you can see in one of the castle rooms.
+There’s actually some pretty cool forensic information and they have a tonne of artefacts that date back to the 14-16th centuries, which you can find in the rooms off of the gardens.
+There’s also a complete set of royal portraits carved in wood (the original Stirling Heads) that you can see in one of the castle rooms off the courtyard.
 The exhibit there also has information on the people in the portraits.
 The castle highlights a lot of cultural information that I and my family found very interesting.
 One of the best things about visiting is that we didn’t just see the castle but also got to learn a lot.
 The castle staff obviously puts a lot of effort into making the visit fun and educational.